Import Levels Into Sonic Adventure DX: PC Using SADXLVL2

 Step 1: Setting up your game folder for editing

 - I'd recommend you have a backup folder for all of your game files since you will be making a bit of a mess.
-Once you're ready, move all of the files in SA Tools' SADXPC folder and the objdefs subfolder into your game directory.
+Once you're ready, move all of the files in SA Tools' SADXPC folder as well as the objdefs subfolder in its entirety into your game directory.
 Then you'll want to run splitall.bat which will extract models and various other things from the game exe and its dll's.

 Step 2: Set up a stage for import

 - I'm going to assume you have something or other you'd like to import.
 The Models Resource is a great place to get stuff if you like, but be sure to correct the normals, rotation and scale on the models if needed.
 Note that Sonic himself comes to about 0.125 meters wide and 0.25 meters tall for reference.

 - Ideally, you should separate what you're importing by the materials/shaders it uses since at this time the editor will not accept multiple materials on one object.
 Basically, unless you plan to use the exact same texture for everything that you want to separate your models out and possibly combine as necessary.
 Dude's maxscript will combine objects of like materials if you're using max for this.

 - If you're using 3dsMax and you're planning to import with Dude's script, you can edit the properties of your models before you export them by right clicking an object, going to obect properties, and adding text in User Defined Properties.
 For example, if you wanted your object to be solid you would put "solid=true" without quotations or spaces.
 Only one flag should be on any particular line.

 - The available flags for User Defined Properties are: solid, water, nofriction, noacceleration, cannotland, increasedacceleration, diggable, unclimbable, hurt, footprints (only seems to work in Emerald Coast), and visible.
 By default your models will have solid and visible set to true unless you set them otherwise.